Sawgath/Task_Management/README.md

 ###Type variable names
 - A name in the form used for classes followed by the capital letter T (examples: RequestT, FooBarT).
+-or you can add "a" before the class name to create object (examples: aUser, aTask).
+-A name in the form used for list  classes followed by the "list" (examples: userlist, tasklist).

 ##HTML